 Read more on the topic:

-Full speed ahead: Russia has come up with a way to speed up the development of engines for tankers
+Full ahead: Russia has come up with a way to speed up the development of engines for tankers